kubevirt/kubevirt.github.io/_posts/2020-02-01-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 - ...or will be decomposed over a longer time horizon.

 They also explain the common use cases, how people are using it today:
-- To run VM to support new development
+- To run VMs to support new development
     - Build new applications relying on existing VM-based applications and APIs.
     - Leverage Kubernetes-based developer flows while bringing in these VM-based dependencies.
-- To run VM to support applications that can’t lift and shift
+- To run VMs to support applications that can’t lift and shift
     - Users with very old applications who are not in a position to change them significantly.
     - Vendors with appliances (customer kernels, custom kmods, optimized workflows to build appliances, ...) they want to bring to the cloud-native ecosystem.
-- To run Kubernetes (!)
+- To run Kubernetes in Kubernetes (!)
     - KubeVirt as a Cluster API provider
         - Hard Multi-Tenancy
     - Community provided cloud-provider-kubevirt
 - To run Virtual Network Functions (VNFs) and other virtual appliances
-    - VNFs in the context of Kubernetes are of continued interest, in parallel to Cloud-Native Network Function exploration.
+    - VNFs in the context of Kubernetes are of continued interest, in parallel to Cloud-native Network Function exploration.
         - Kubernetes is an attractive target for VNFs.
             - Compute features and management approach is appealing.
             - But: VNFs are hard to containerize!